andrewgordeev/worm-bosons/README.md

 This is our class project, where we realize that all bosons are actually just fermions.

-The program in main.cpp can be compiled and run on its own using the command
+The program in main.cpp can be compiled using the command

 ```
 g++ -O3 -o main main.cpp